I am a voracious reader who loves to bake and enjoys books from almost every category of fiction, as well as biographies and memoirs.

 Dr. Pepper Cupcakes with Cherry Almond Vanilla Frosting

 Dr. Pepper is Aza’s favorite soda, one which she is offered often by Davis, at his home and when they go out to eat.
 This is also something Davis remembers when he first sees Aza after her boat “crashes” in the river near the back of his property.
+To make the frosting, you will need almond extract and jarred dark cherries (I used Bing), not maraschino cherries.
+I also garnished with an extra Bing cherry.

 Dr. Pepper Cupcakes with Cherry Almond Vanilla Frosting